One-Sentence Definition

 Example

 If you’re solo mining Kaspa with an Antminer KS7 at 10 TH/s, that means your miner tries 10 trillion different hash combinations every second looking for a valid block.
-Compare that to the IceRiver KS0 Pro at 200 GH/s (0.2 TH/s)—the KS7 is 50 times more powerful and will find blocks 50 times more often on average.
+Compare that to the IceRiver KS0 Pro at 200 GH/s (0.2 TH/s)—the KS7 is 50 times more powerful and statistically would find blocks 50 times more often on average over extended periods, though the randomness of block discovery means actual results can vary dramatically in the short to medium term.
 Think of it like lottery tickets: one miner buys 200 billion tickets per second, the other buys 10 trillion.